ad-freiburg/qlever-ui/docs/extending_parser.md

 Each mode get its own css class in the rendering which allows to easily style the new tokens.
 For example the "variable"-token get a class called `cm-variable` that can have custom styling attributes in [codemirror.css](/backend/static/css/codemirror.css).
 ### Extending the Suggestions
-For making suggestions there is a separate [spraql-hint.js](/backend/static/js/codemirror/modes/sparql/sparql-hint.js) in the language mode folder that actually cares about the context-sensitivity.
+For making suggestions there is a separate [sparql-hint.js](/backend/static/js/codemirror/modes/sparql/sparql-hint.js) in the language mode folder that actually cares about the context-sensitivity.

 According to the SPARQL grammar there are different contexts within a query - for example the *SelectClause*, the *WhereClause* or the *SolutionModifier* - QLever UI also uses these contexts and keeps a definition of available contexts in the [SPARQL language file](/backend/static/js/codemirror/modes/sparql/sparql.js) as a constant variable.

 Within a `CONTEXT` there are different parts of a query that may or may not occur at a specific position.
 Next to simple keywords and variables there are many constructs to use.
 We refer to them as complex types.

-The following options are taken for `CONTEXS`:
+The following options are taken for `CONTEXTS`:
 Attribute | Type | Required | Content
 --- | --- | --- | --- |
 w3name | string | yes | name of the context, should correspond to the w3 standard